Sucden

 Sucden (Sucres et Denrées) is a French-based commodity broker of soft commodities and other financial products headquartered in Paris.
 The firm started as a sugar broker and is now amongst the world leaders with a market share of around 15% in volume (as of 2016), or 9.5 million tonnes.
-It has offices in a number of countries around the world, including London and Hong Kong.
+It has offices around the world, including London and Hong Kong.

 History

 The company was founded in Paris in 1952 as Sucres et Denrées by Maurice Varsano and Jacques Roboh, who had started as sugar sellers in Morocco after World War II.

 In the 2000s, the company expanded into Russia, and began dealing in softs such as cocoa, coffee, and ethanol.

 It acquired the New York City-based Coffee Americas in 2014 and the Amsterdam-based Nedcoffee in 2015.